plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 ~~~~~~~~~~

 A node can specify up to eight *conditions* that govern precisely how
 the node is executed.
-Exact details are described in the :ref:`Node State Transition Diagrams <NodeStateDiagrams>` document.
+Exact details are described in the :ref:`Node
+State Transition Diagrams <NodeStateDiagrams>` document.

 ::

     StartCondition      // Node won't begin until this is true
     EndCondition        // Node won't terminate until this is true
     ExitCondition       // Node will terminate (if executing) or be skipped (if waiting) if this is true
     RepeatCondition     // Node will repeat if this is true
     SkipCondition       // Node will be skipped if this is true when node begins
     PreCondition        // Node will fail if this is false when node begins
     PostCondition       // Node will fail if this is false when node ends
     InvariantCondition  // Node will fail if this is false while node is executing

-A condition specifies a Plexil *Boolean expression*.
+A condition specifies a |PLEXIL| *Boolean expression*.
 Expressions are
 described in a section :ref:`below <data_types_and_expressions>`.
 Here are
 some varied examples of conditions: